alphalemon/alphalemon-docs/user-manual-part-1.rst

 Users and roles management
 --------------------------
-This chapter is not ready yet.
+This section is not ready yet.

 Editing the website
 -------------------